Menniti/api-spacex-backend/README.md

+# Luiz Menniti - Resolution Tests

+# Question 1
+I`ve setup a docker-compose that has 1 image, that starts 2 container

+Container 1 - That provides a API that allow to send a query into API as a parameter query

+With postman -> `http://localhost:5000/athena_api?query=select * from starlink_test limit 10`

+Container 2 - Start ETL read the json file and upload it into S3 bucket

+The system do a query directly into Amazon Athena Serverless Warehouse, no need to manage or setup.
+The credentials is setup already into docker-compose

+# Question 2-4

+The answers for all sqls, is inside of ./sql path

+# Run the system

+docker-compose up --build

+Thanks

 # Blue Onion Labs Take Home Test

 Hey!
 We are stoked that you are interested in joining the team at Blue Onion Labs.